 Translational studies in hemoglobinopathies thrive on a partnership between a research laboratory and clinical staff.
 Our laboratory provides comprehensive support in planning, execution and evaluation of translational studies.
 A large variety of research laboratory assays are performed under best laboratory practices: we will develop and implement new assays as needed for research studies.

-The executive directors of the laboratories, Carolyn Hoppe, MD and Frans Kuypers, PhD have a long standing record in hemoglobinopathy and red cell research.
-The laboratory managers Mahin Azimi, BS and Sandra Larkin, MS have extensive experience in providing laboratory services for clinical, translational and basic studies.
+The executive directors of the laboratories, Elliot Vichinsky, MD, and Frans Kuypers, PhD, have a long standing record in hemoglobinopathy and red blood cell research.
+The laboratory managers Mahin Azimi, BS and Sandra Larkin, MS have extensive experience in providing laboratory services for clinical, translational, and basic research studies.

 In addition to the current routine measurements, we provide assays that are not on the list but have been established in the laboratory for specific clinical and translational studies.